 There are many brands of chalk pastels for beginners available in the market these days.
 While most of these brands are considered to be affordable, only a few can be considered to be worth their salt.

-Here are some of the best chalk pastels that you can consider and eventually include in your shopping list:
+Here are some of the most favorite chalk pastels that you can consider and eventually include in your shopping list:

 - Faber Castell